edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/utility-scripts.md

 ### Modify existing credentials
 1. Run `bin/edit-credentials.sh`
-2. Select the name of the existing credentials you want to modify !!!
-Note
+2. Select the name of the existing credentials you want to modify !!! warning
     This will modify the username/password for ALL devices using these credentials.
 Proceed with caution!

    ![](../images/creds-pick-existing.png)